Bodycam video reveals chaotic scene of deputy fatally shooting Sonya Massey who called 911 for help

-The released video from July 6 contains material from the body cameras of the two deputies’ who responded to the emergency call.
+He then threatened to shoot her, Massey ducked, briefly rose and Grayson fired his pistol at her.

-Authorities said Massey called 911 in the early morning hours to report a suspected prowler.
-Grayson entered the house with another deputy.
+Authorities said Massey had called 911 earlier to report a suspected prowler.
+The video said the two deputies responded just before 1 a.m. on July 6, first walking around the house and finding a black SUV with broken windows in the driveway.

-In the video, Grayson and another deputy check around Massey's house for an intruder and then knock on her door.
-Lights are off in the house and Massey takes a long time to answer.
-She appears confused and when deputies go inside Massey has difficulty giving her name for a report as deputies prepare to leave.

-Grayson tells her to give him her ID.
-Then he points to the kitchen for the other deputy to check on the stove.
-“We don’t need a fire while we're here.”
+It took Massey three minutes to open the door after the deputies knock, and she immediately said “Don’t hurt me.”

+She seemed confused as they spoke at her front door, and repeated that she needed help, referenced God and told them she didn't know who owned the car.

-Massey goes to the kitchen and after she and Grayson share a laugh, she says, “I rebuke you in the name of Jesus,” and asks him a question.
+Massey immediately got up and went to the stove, moving the pot over near a sink.
+She and Grayson seemed to share a laugh before she said, “I rebuke you in the name of Jesus."

 “You better (expletive) not or I swear to God I’ll (expletive) shoot you in your (expletive) face.”
-He then pulls his 9mm pistol and says “Drop the (expletive) pot.”
+He then pulled his 9mm pistol and said “Drop the (expletive) pot.”

-Massey says, “OK, I'm sorry.”
-In Grayson’s bodycam footage, he pulls the gun and when she ducks, she raises her hands and it looks like she has the red pan in her hands.
-But Grayson is still in the living room, facing Massey, behind a counter dividing the living room and kitchen, 10 or 15 feet away.
+Massey said, “OK, I'm sorry.”
+In Grayson’s bodycam footage, he pointed his weapon at her.
+She ducked and raised her hands while still holding two oven mitts.

+Grayson was still in the living room, facing Massey and separated by a counter dividing the living room and kitchen.
+Prosecutors have said the separation allowed Grayson both “distance and relative cover” from Massey.

-The other deputy, who is not named, said “I’m gonna go get my kit.”
+After Grayson shot her, the other deputy said “I’m gonna go get my kit.”

 Grayson said, “No, it’s a headshot.
 She done.
 You can go get it, but that’s a headshot ... there’s nothing you can do, man."